 We sail past picturesque villages such as Bunde, Itteren, Brommelen, Geulle aan de Maas and then arrive at Elsoo.
 Here the weather becomes the well-known beautiful Limburg landscape with a winding Meuse with beautiful nature around it.
 We sail on to Sluizencomplex Born to close our part over the southern Limburg Meuse.

 So far the southernmost part of the Meuse and Maastricht.

 If you do not have your own motor yacht, the nearest Linssen Boating Holidays charter base is Aqua Libra in Ophoven, Belgium.
+Here you can rent your Linssen motor yacht without a boating licence.
 From there you can easily reach Maastricht with your Linssen rental yacht, but also many other places and regions.